Nexfinity/CakeyBot-Wiki/en/music/basic-usage.md

 1. Join a voice channel that Cakey bot has access to join/speak in
 2. Type `/play <song>` (The `/play` command will auto-summon Cakey Bot)
-   1. You can also use the `/move` command if no one else is using the bot
-3. If you typed !join or !move in step two you will now need to type !play \<song> in order to start playing a song

 If no song is currently playing when you add one, it will start to play instantly.
 If a song is currently playing, your song will be added to a queue that will play through automatically.